 Calculate Balance Transfer Savings

-Read on to find out how to calculate balance transfer savings and decide whether a balance transfer is worth it.
+Read on to find out how to calculate Balance Transfer savings and decide whether a Balance Transfer is worth it.

 A balance transfer is a way to consolidate debt.
 It allows you to move your outstanding balance or balances from one credit card to another.

 Many card issuers offer cards with low introductory APR on balance transfers.
 The low introductory rate for a card lasts for a set period.
 After this period ends, your interest rate typically rises to the standard variable APR on balance transfers for the card.
-If you have an outstanding balance, it will begin accruing interest at the new rate.
+If you have an outstanding balance, it will begin accruing interest at this new rate.

 While a balance transfer won’t necessarily affect your credit, some of the actions surrounding it can.